MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathFileExists](/windows/desktop/api/shlwapi/nf-shlwapi-pathfileexistsa) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathFileExists](/windows/win32/api/shlwapi/nf-shlwapi-pathfileexistsw) .

-## <a name="findextension"></a> ATLPath::FindExtension
+## <a name="findextension"></a>ATLPath:: Findexgeri

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathFindExtension](/windows/desktop/api/shlwapi/nf-shlwapi-pathfindextensiona).
+Bu işlev, [Pathfindexgeri](/windows/win32/api/shlwapi/nf-shlwapi-pathfindextensionw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi